-In our elementary school program, the school counselor provides individual and small-group counseling on an as needed basis for all students.
+In our elementary school program, the school counselor provides individual and small-group counseling as needed for all students.
 Our elementary school students participate in planned classroom guidance sessions that emphasize social thinking in areas such as conflict resolution, appreciating the perspectives of others, understanding feelings, self-advocacy, problem- solving and coping skills.